 Rodent control is essential to preserve the well being of the population in general.
-We do not have far to go to realize that an uncontrolled population of rodents can have serious implication on our primary food production, its manufacturing and later storage.
+We do not have far to go to realize that an uncontrolled population of rodents can have serious implications on our primary food production, its manufacturing and later storage.

 There is a strong general sense that rodents are nefarious in the sense that they can carry pathogens and contaminate our food supplies and surfaces.
-But the heart of the issue is down to cross contamination.
+But the heart of the issue is down to cross-contamination.
 It is hard enough to handle food safely without having to worry that the surrounding environment may actually be contaminated.
 In most cases, it would not be much of an issue, as we use plates, chopping boards, cling film and so on.

 The worst thing I had ever come across was the flat of close friends living in the Whitechapel district of London, I would go dining there often enough.
 Once they called me to help with a rodent sighting they had experienced.
 And I found the typical mice infestation that was linked to a systemic block issue with mouse droppings underneath the kitchen units and gaps at skirting board levels and around pipes all around.

-Even though you do not develop acute symptoms as most people wouldn’t, being exposed repeatedly to pathogens will eventually weaken you.
+Even though you do not develop acute symptoms as most people wouldn’t be exposed repeatedly to pathogens will eventually weaken you.
 There are many links that are being made between your gut flora and depression.
 And I do not suggest that the link is a switch.
 But chronic tiredness can surely have a strong impact on your mood.
 And if you had to it stress associated or not to a pest control issue, it may push you over the edge.

 What I encounter most often is actually people suffering from mouse phobia.
 And just to be clear, I am not talking about people being afraid of mice.
-But rather individual who cannot even face the though of getting into a room where there could be mice.
+But rather individuals who cannot even face the thought of getting into a room where there could be mice.
 I have come across extreme situations where residents would empty all their food cupboards and not be using their kitchen at all.
 Others who would live their home to shelter into a hotel while they would call a pest control London company to sort them out.
-I have seen people selling their home and moving to another property.
+I have seen people selling their homes and moving to another property.